Gateway Subdivision: History

 This trend, continued until 1970, when the Great Northern Railway merged with the Northern Pacific Railway, Chicago, Burlington and Quincy Railroad and the Spokane, Portland and Seattle Railway to form the Burlington Northern Railroad.
 Western Pacific operations however, remained until 1983 when the Union Pacific Railroad took over the Western Pacific and it became under the control of the Burlington Northern and the Union Pacific Railroads.
 In the 1990s, the Burlington Northern Railroad merged with the Atchison, Topeka and Santa Fe Railway to form the BNSF Railway.
-And the trackage became wholly owned by the Burlington Northern Santa Fe Railway.
+Currently, the trackage is wholly owned by the Burlington Northern Santa Fe Railway.

 Traffic

 Traffic on the Gateway Subdivision consists of general merchandise freights and empty well car trains—as many as three of the latter each day.
-As of October 2011, there is one local freight that runs out of Klamath Falls twice weekly—south to Clear Creek Jct. on Monday and north to Klamath Falls on Tuesday, and south on Thursday and back north on Friday.
+As of October 2011, there is one local freight that runs out of Klamath Falls twice weekly—south to Clear Creek Jct. or Crescent Mills on Monday and north to Klamath Falls on Tuesday, and south on Thursday and back north on Friday.
 Amtrak's Seattle–Los Angeles Coast Starlight stops at Klamath Falls, but there is no passenger service on the Gateway Subdivision itself.